cenwu/DynamicMVT/README.md

 # Algorithm
 Robust (multivariate t) EM algorithms for mixture models.
-Similar algorithms based on multivariate Laplacian distributions have also been developed.
+Similar algorithms based on multivariate Laplacian distributions have also been developed recently.

 # Publication
 Wu, C., Li, G., Zhu, J. and Cui, Y. (2011) Functional mapping of dynamic traits with robust t-distribution.
 PLOS ONE, 6(9): e24902